A pitch is…

 - Introduction: Greet the employer with a smile.
 Introduce yourself and offer a copy of your resume.

 - Objective: Tell the employer what type of employment you seek (e.g. internship, co-op, full-time).

 - Interest: State why you are interested in their organization.

 - Closing: Express your interest in continuing the conversation and offer a copy of your resume.
 End with a question: What are the next steps to obtaining an interview?
 Would you like me to follow up with an email or phone call?
-Thank the employer, and shake their hand before departing.
+Thank the employer before departing.

 |Tips for success:

 - Be prepared to introduce yourself in a professional manner.
 You never know whom you may meet on the bus or at a networking event.

 - A strong professional introduction is a great way to summarize your professional story and highlight your most valuable skill sets.

 - Your pitch should express